 Title: Ecology and management of shallow urban lakes

 Proponents: Christina Wyss Castelo Branco (Federal University of Rio de Janeiro State, Brazil); Bernadette Pinel-Alloul (Université de Montreal, Canada); Alessandra Giani (Federal University of Minas Gerais, Brazil)

 Abstract: Shallow urban lakes are important part of the scenery of many cities across the globe and differently from other lakes they usually have more people coming into contact with them.
 They can be deeply associated with local landscape and are frequently important for aesthetic improvement as well as for preserving local and even regional biodiversity.
 The frequent existence of eutrophic to hypertrophic conditions in these systems has been a challenge for researchers and local municipalities.
 This challenge has been occurring in tropical, subtropical and temperate regions, and there are comparatively few strategies implemented for management and recovery of these shallow lakes.
 One of the major tasks relating urban lakes has been to integrate nearby or surrounding resident people for sustainable conservation activities around these ecosystems involving water quality improvement and conservation and/or recovery of the native biota.
 Overall, our knowledge still has many gaps on the ecology of these varied systems, strategies for their recovery, and on possible local disturbances that are ongoing or will come as result of climate changes.
 The suggestion for this session is to encourage discussion about these ubiquitous and most often endangered shallow urban lakes.

-Title: Linking functional diversity with ecosystem function across landscape scales
+Title: Linking functional traits with ecosystem function across landscape scales

 Proponents: Ali Ger (Federal University of Rio Grande do Sul, Brazil) and Meryem Beklioğlu (METU, Turkey)